 Lisa is instructed in serious and sensitive cases both as sole counsel and junior counsel led by Queen’s Counsel.
 She is a Grade 4 Prosecutor and has been appointed to the Rape and Serious Sexual Offences Panel and the specialist Serious Crime Panel.
 Her practice focuses on offences against children; child homicide, non-fatal violence and serious sexual offences.
 Lisa has experience in cases involving complex medical evidence and examination of expert witnesses.
 She is often briefed in cases where the defendant and/or witnesses are vulnerable.
 She dedicates the time required to prepare every case in detail.
 Her sound judgment and persuasive advocacy produce excellent results time and time again.

-Lisa has experience in prosecuting and defending cases across a broad range of criminal offences in the Crown Court and has taken cases to the Court of Appeal.
-Her ability to skilfully deal with sensitive cases and determination to pursue her clients case mean she is often instructed in cases of serious sexual crime and cases involving the especially vulnerable.
+Lisa is an extremely capable and respected jury advocate.
+She prosecutes (Grade 4) and defends serious cases in the Crown Court and has successfully taken cases to the Court of Appeal.
+Her ability to tactfully deal with difficult and emotive cases mean she is often instructed in cases that are particularly sensitive.

 Serious Sexual Offences